The Misfit’s Guide to Content Writing

 - eCommerce

-Think of SEO as a giant pork pie.
+SEO is a giant pork pie.

 User Experience (UX).

-This is hands down the most important thing to consider when you’re SEOing.
-If your website is a hot mess, your potential customers will avoid it.
-Insights into how humans interact with websites should inform the way you build yours.
+If I believed in a god, it would be UX.
+This is hands down the most important thing when SEOing because if your website is a hot mess, your potential customers will avoid it.
+Insights into how users interact with websites should inform how you build yours.

 Search engines want you to think about your audience first.
 When you lure people to your online space, make their visit easy, FFS.
 Navigating your pages should be a piece of cake (or pork pie).

 Website traffic.